COSY Collective fund

 What happens once the money has run out?

 We are hoping that doesn’t happen!
-Assuming it is a success, we will be approaching the Mission and Discipleship Council to match fund the amount that the NYA raises in the future.
+Assuming it is a success, we will seek to match fund the amount that the NYA raises in the future.
 Of course any group or individual is able to donate money to the COSY collective at any time.

 How do we apply?

 Email Suzi Farrant if you need any more information, want to discuss if you are applying for the right sort of thing or for an application form.